AmaanSayyad/Private-Pay/aztec/README.md

 ## Notes

-- Contracts use placeholder proof verification (needs zk-SNARK integration)
+- ZK proof verification hooks are defined in the Noir contracts, but you still need to wire them to your concrete zk-SNARK verifier and proving keys.
-- Oracle integration is simplified (needs actual oracle contract)
+- Oracle calls in `PZUSD.nr` expect a real Aztec oracle contract to be deployed and configured.
-- Governance functions need proper access control in production
+- Governance and operator roles must be configured according to your production requirements before mainnet deployment.